agileperception/shell_cmds/ReadMe.md

    to dump money on me because I made a pass at re-implementing ancient BSD utilities in Rust, I'll totally be rich.
 Q. Can I play too?
 A. Yes.
 I'll even give you commit access.
 Hurry the heck up, it's lonely over here.
+Q. When will the project be done?
+A. When it's not fun.
+Or...HEY SQUIRREL!

 # Organization...maybe